CastroOlympias/javaScriptKingdom/README.md

 ## Description
 This is essentially, going to be a javaScript tool box where I am sharping my understand of using a dynamic DOM to load in other modules and to remove them, while also working on UI concepts for animating element componenets on load and unload via switching of classes.

+Checkout out the dev tools to observe the DOM, dynamically loading and unloading, whilst also retaining some DOM elements, (wall of text) for persisting DOM elements.
+You can observe class name changes on the button elements and modals, which trigger style animations and functions.

+<a href="https://castroolympias.github.io/javaScriptKingdom/">Link to app</a>

 <img src="media/Root Application.gif"/>

 ## Table of Contents